datstat-consulting/PyRPO/README.md

 `PyRPO` is a Python package that implements Robust Portfolio Optimization.
 This library was built as a hobby project. `PyRPO` relies heavily on `numpy` and `scipy` to handle matrix algebra and optimization.

 # Example
+We demonstrate the library using cryptocurrency as an example.
+This shows how versatile the library is with any kind of Financial asset data.

 Obtain cryptocurrency closing prices.
 ```